 The Kelli O’Hara Awards were created by OKC Broadway to celebrate outstanding achievement in Oklahoma high school musical theatre.
 The program highlights the exceptional students and teachers who devote their time and passion to making a home in their schools for the performing arts.

 OKC Broadway is a regional provider of The National High School Musical Theatre Awards (AKA “The Jimmys”), a program that unites high school musical theatre awards programs from around the country.
-The winners of the Kelli O’Hara Awards for Best Actress and Actor will receive an all-expense paid trip to New York City.
-There they will receive professional training and compete on a Broadway stage with winners from dozens of other regional programs.
+The winners of the Kelli O’Hara Awards for Best Actress and Actor will participate virtually in National High School Theatre Awards, where they will receive professional training and compete with winners from dozens of other regional programs to a national audience.

 To recognize extraordinary achievement in musical theatre at the high school level

 To advocate for arts education in schools